-You’ve finally managed the logistics of your move, just arrived at your new property but surroundings don’t feel like home.
+You’ve finally managed the logistics of your move, just arrived at your new property, but the surroundings don’t feel like home.
 Finding yourself in a house packed with boxes can be overwhelming.
 You may be urged to unpack all of your furniture in a jiffy, but unpacking after a move doesn’t have to be a quick race.
 Focus on the important things like your friends and your job.
 Nobody craves for living in a fortress of boxes, but spending a couple of days on unpacking only, in the end, you’ll be so tired that you will probably crash on the couch rather than have a party to celebrate the end of unpacking.

 Follow the golden rule: Room by room